rempsyc/starter-academic/content/project/internal-project/index.md

 ---
-title: Internal Project
+title: OVERLAPPING CIRCLES
-summary: An example of using the in-built project page.
+summary: How to overlap interpolated circles based on the Inclusion of the Other in the Self (IOS) scale for measuring self-other merging.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"